On the first Saturday of every month we post educational skywatching notes for the homeschool month ahead.

 Each map includes a constellation chart for the month as well as a schedule of upcoming astronomical events and an astronomical glossary.
 (Monthly maps for the southern hemisphere and the equatorial regions are also available.)
 Give a copy to your students and ask them to study it and report back to you on three notable things you can watch for this month.
 (And as they report to you, ask them questions about what they’re telling you.)
 Do that for a few minutes each month, and before you know it you’ll have a team of expert astronomers in your homeschool.

-The best stargazing nights in December will be toward the end of the month: the moon will be new (and the sky darkest) on the 23rd.
+The best stargazing nights in December will be toward the middle of the month: the moon will be new (and the sky darkest) on the 12th.
 As always, you can look up the moon’s phases in your River Houses almanac and also on the timeanddate.com website.Β πβπβπβπβπ

 December is the first month of Orion Term, our winter term in the River Houses.
 Our Great Star for the month of December is Aldebaran (alpha Tauri), which we’ll be writing about next week.
 Print your own River Houses Star Calendar and follow along with us through the year as we learn about twelve of the high lights of the northern hemisphere night sky.Β π